MendezV/DFFT/README.md

 -```VPoissError```: a  vector with 49 entries that corresponds to the diagonal of the covariance matrix, corresponding to the variances for each of the vexation parameters, in the vexation-only model.

--```CovMatPoiss```: a (Nbins) square, positive, symmetric, invertible matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators for the naive model.
+-```CovMatPoiss```: a (49x49) square, positive, symmetric, invertible matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators for the naive model.

 Additionally, the following plot of VPoiss with its respective error bars shoud appear